Scholarship of Teaching and Learning Award

 All nominations must include the following materials, in a single PDF file:

-- Statement of Pedagogical Research Interests: A two-page statement of the nominee's scholarship of teaching and learning research interests, guiding research questions, theoretical framework, and relevant scholarly productivity.
+- Statement of Pedagogical Research Interests: A two-page statement of the nominee's scholarship of teaching and learning research interests, guiding research questions, theoretical framework, relevant scholarly productivity, and broader impact beyond the classroom.
+This statement should only cover SoTL work from the past five years.
 (2 pages)

-- Curriculum Vita: Nominees should also include a curriculum vita, no longer than 3 pages, that highlights their scholarship of teaching and learning efforts and achievements.
+- Curriculum Vita: Nominees should also include a curriculum vita, no longer than three pages, that highlights their scholarship of teaching and learning efforts and achievements.
+The curriculum vita should only include SoTL work from the past five years.
 (3 pages)

-- Supporting Materials: The supporting materials, 2 items only, may include peer-reviewed publications, conference presentations/papers, and/or publicly available representations, resources, reports or presentations (e.g., artistic expressions, web-based resources, project report, keynote addresses).
+- Supporting Materials: The supporting materials, two items only, may include peer-reviewed publications, conference presentations/papers, and/or publicly available representations, resources, reports or presentations (e.g., artistic expressions, web-based resources, project report, keynote addresses) from the past five years.
 If supporting materials include digital artifacts, nominees may include URLs or copies of materials on CDs/DVDs, or other relevant media.
+(2 items only)

 Nomination materials must be submitted electronically as a single PDF file.